waterbear-cloud/paco/docs/paco-config.rst

       - TextReference
       - .. fa:: times
       -
-      - An AIM Reference to a SecurityGroup
+      - A Paco reference to a SecurityGroup
       - Destination Security Group Reference
       - EgressRule